coren-frankel/NinjaSweeper/README.md

 * Difficulty settings: Grid size change & ninja frequency change
 * Music?
 * Conditionally rendered emojis to replicate OG Minesweeper "Sunglasses Guy"
+* Favicon!!!
+* Build in a tutorial for minesweeper-challenged folk

 >>>Recently Checked off the list:
 + Make flag/shuriken function a toggle, so user can remove a shuriken if needed